creme332/myjobviz/README.md

 - [ ] in analyser functions pass around a single dictionary. make use of dictUtils.
 - [ ] automatically check for duplicates.
 - [ ] find new method to identify duplicates.
-- [ ] add a server timestamp to each job
+- [ ] add a server timestamp to each job.
+- [ ] create function to recalculate all db stats.
 - [ ] add a workflow to run tests.
 - [ ] deal with case where collection is empty in library
 - [ ] Add timeseries data viz